 The phrase Mardi Gras translates to "Fat Tuesday," and the traditions of this celebration find their roots in the practice of using up all the fat in the home in preparation for Lenten fasting.

-During the Carnival, New Orleans tempts the palates of all party animals with delicious jambalayas, gumbos, crawfish, oysters, pain perdu, and so much more.
+During the Carnival, New Orleans tempts the palates of all party animals with delicious jambalayas, gumbos, crawfish, oysters, pain perdu, and more.
 Still, the crowning glory of it all is King Cake's purple, green, and gold.

 Best Spots to Instagram the Festivities